Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Hyperparameter optimization

 \section{Hyperparameter optimization}

 As in every deep learning implementation, our algorithm is defined by a large set of hyperparameters that must be tuned in order to arrive at the best possible location on the bias-variance trade-off.
-Our hyperparameters include the dropout rate, the amplitude of the kernel regularization ($l_2$), number of residual blocks, number of filters and kernel-size in each residual block, weight-initialization, amount of downsampling per pooling layer, size of the batches of training data, Adam $\beta_1$ parameter, etc. Two strategies were adopted to explore this vast hyperparameter space.
+Our hyperparameters include the dropout rate, the amplitude of the kernel regularization ($l_2$), number of residual blocks, number of filters and kernel-size in each residual block, weight-initialization, amount of downsampling per pooling layer, size of the batches of training data, learning rate, Adam $\beta_1$ parameter, etc. Two strategies were adopted to explore this vast hyperparameter space.
 Hyperparameters having a finite number of discrete possible values (e.g. architecture in the residual parts) were manually tuned with informed heuristic choices of values to try.
-The size of the training batches is chosen in accordance with the learning rate such that the back-propagation steps are minimally stochastic and simultaneously exploratory of the weight-landscape.
-The rest of the hyperparameters having continuous spectra were tuned with a Bayesian optimization algorithm --- based on a Gaussian process surrogate and an upper confidence bound (UCB) acquisition --- for an optimal search of the space and an economical use of the resources.
-This was performed using the pre-defined routines of the python package \textsc{Keras-Tuner} \citep{omalley2019kerastuner}.
+The rest of the hyperparameters having continuous spectra; namely kernel regularization, dropout, learning rate, and Adam $\beta_1$; were tuned with a Bayesian optimization algorithm --- based on tree-structured Parzen estimators --- for an informed search of the space and an economical use of the resources.
+This was performed using the pre-defined routines of the python package \textsc{Optuna} \citep{optuna}.